chipslays/collection/readme.md

 #### `count(): int`

-Get count of elemetns in colelction.
+Get count of items in collection.

 ```php
 use Chipslays\Collection\Collection;